acelliott1218/task-smasher/README.md

 ![MindsetThree](docs/readme_images/mindset3.jpg)

 ### Landing Page
-* The life-hacks themselves
+* The life hacks themselves
-    * This is a collection of four life-hacks, initially chosen by the website creator, but with the intent of being a sort of competition.
+    * This is a collection of four life hacks, initially chosen by the website creator, but with the intent of being a sort of competition.
     * Users will submit their own lifehacks through the email in the footer, or by subscribing and getting the email that way.
-    * Every month, four new lifehacks will be selected for the front-page.
+    * Every month, four new lifehacks will be selected for the front page.
 This friendly competition will encourage users to consistently return to the site.

 ![Landing Page Image](docs/readme_images/life_hacks.jpg)
 * Secondary attention-grabbing picture
     * On larger devices, the pictures of the lifehack are replaced by a central picture of a blacksmith.
-    * This allows users on larger devices to have greater visual appeal, since the short nature of the life-hack descriptions means less interactivity on devices which require less scrolling.
+    * This allows users on larger devices to have greater visual appeal since the short nature of the life-hack descriptions means less interactivity on devices that require less scrolling.
     * Further, this image is interactive, pulsing when moused over.

 ![Blacksmith](docs/readme_images/landing_page_image.jpg)